 Memory foam companies often offer long trial periods allowing you to decide if the mattress is a good choice for you, this is a fantastic idea, but sadly not as common with other mattress types.
 With Latex and Pocket Spring being so heavy and awkward to deliver, as well as more expensive to manufacture, it is often difficult for a company to provide a long generous return period.

 On my journey to improve my health and quality of life I have researched many of the available options for all mattress types.
 Due to the potentially enormous cost, and the amount of time you spend in bed, I have looked for options with generous return/trials so you don’t have to worry too much about spending hundreds on something then being stuck with it for years to come.

-After reviewing the Simba Mattress, even if you are a hot sleeper, I would say this should be the top of your list to try out.
-It is well priced, and if things work out you get an amazing one, if not, you can return it and consider another style.
+After reviewing both the Simba Mattress and Nectar, even if you are a hot sleeper, I would say these should be the top of your list to try out.
+Both mattresses are well priced for what you get, and if things work out you get an amazing one, if not, you can return it and consider another style.

 There are so many companies doing memory foam it is hard to choose the best.
 If you get one with a 3-month trial period, you can’t really go wrong.